 The most notable phase in Agile is designing an app step where Planning Poker creates a game out of time and effort estimates.
 In this phase, cards are given to each developer with numbers that represent the effort required to complete a component of the application.
 A component is presented to developers, each developer plays a card and the effort card played the most is voted in as the dedicated hours needed to complete the application component.

 After effort is established, sprints are created by a project manager or lead developer.
-Sprints are broken down into days, weeks or months depending on the development effort translated into the number of hours.
+Sprints are broken down into days, weeks, or months depending on the development effort translated into the number of hours.
 After each sprint, the developers meet to discuss their progress with the same lead or project manager (PM).
-The lead or PM can then create spreadsheets and graphs that let key stakeholders know progress for the application and estimate a time for delivery.
+The lead or PM can then create spreadsheets and graphs that let key stakeholders know the progress of the application and estimate a time for delivery.
 Specifically, a PM creates a Burndown Chart that displays team velocity, which is the amount of effort completed and the pace at which a project is developed.

 During sprints, the development magic happens but no lifecycle would be complete without testing.
-After a developer completes a sprint, the result is sent to QA where testing is done either using scripts, manual testing or both.
+After a developer completes a sprint, the result is sent to QA where testing is done either using scripts, manual testing, or both.
 If all is good from testing, it’s sent to deployment.
 Specific deployment days can be scheduled, but continuous integration releases updates as developers complete them.
 Continuous integration speeds up development so that business stakeholders no longer need to wait for the rest of the application to be finished before seeing results.

 With continuous integration, a truly Agile development team can offer continuous deployment.
-This step takes more organization, testing and most of all automation of the deployment process.
+This step takes more organization, testing, and most of all automation of the deployment process.
 In traditional development, deployment days are once a month or (at most) once a week.
 Continuous deployment automation updates applications after they pass QA.
 Instead of getting updates every few weeks, stakeholders have immediate changes uploaded to the application rapidly with little effort from developers who traditionally must back up, upload and review changes after deployment.

 Continuous Integration Means Better Performance and Productivity in Software Development